• Skip to main content

 I stumbled upon a beautiful creation posted on an SCD Facebook page last week.
 It's a banana bread birthday cake made by the one and only Sarah Miller.

-Sarah used my banana bread recipe using coconut flour as a birthday cake, and graciously agreed to share her photo and instructions.
+Sarah used my banana bread recipe using coconut flour as a birthday cake, and graciously agreed to share her photo and method.
 Thank you, Sarah!

 I'm a huge fan of healthy treats so this rendition of a birthday cake just made my day.
 I think you'll like it as well, especially if you like banana bread and my banana bread recipes.